timfischbach/ledspiral/README.md

 # ledspiral

 Official Repo of the led spiral project by Tim Fischbach

 Big thanks to Andrija Vuksanovic helping me to bring this big project to life!

+# Open the Wiki for the DMX Tables and the full documentation

 # What's the LED Spiral project?
 The LED Spiral project is a 2 * 2 meters big LED Spiral with ~900 WS2812B LEDs.
 The whole spiral is controlled via DMX.